alexzuza/ng-metadata-bug/README.md

 4. Open `dist/my-lib.metadata.json` file.

-5. You will see that the metadata for `LibDirective` is not correct
+5. You will see that the metadata for `LibDirective` was reduced to:

 ```
 "LibDirective":{"__symbolic":"reference","name":"LibDirective"}